rioastamal/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/README.single-page.md

 > Figure 15.
 Rollback deployment to previous version

 5. A confirmation dialog will appear, click **Yes button, continue**.
-6. The deployment process has not been carried out, it only autofill the Image configuration value that changed the image previous version, namely `:hello-api.indonesia-belajar.12`.
-The uploaded version number `.12` may be different in your side.
+6. The deployment process has not been carried out, it only autofill the Image configuration value that changed the image previous version, namely `:hello-api.idn-belajar.3`.
+The uploaded version number `.3` may be different on your side.
 7. Click **Save and deploy** button to start the rollback deployment process from the previous image.
 8. Wait until the status of the container service returns to Running.